tidyomics/tidy-ranges-tutorial/docs/isoform-analysis.md

 set of isoform switches in terms of the gain or loss of protein domains, or splicing-centric changes (e.g. alternative 3' or 5' acceptor sites, alternative transcription start or ends sites, etc.)
 *IsoformSwitchAnalyzeR* is a multi-feature and mature package for this type of analysis, but we can perform some simpler within-gene isoform comparisons using *plyranges*, mostly for demonstration.

+Here we will suppose that we have somehow identified isoforms of interest, and we want to compare these isoforms to other isoforms of the same gene.
+For simplicity, we will focus on one isoform per gene, for a particular set of interesting genes, just picking isoforms at random for genes on `chr1`.
+We could use *plyranges* to compare various metadata about isoforms or exons e.g. RNA-seq or ChIP-seq coverage, sequence content, etc. But here we will just compare isoforms alone by the interval definitions.
+Then to reformulate:

+Specific objective 1: compare one isoform per gene to the others, in terms of the extent from TSS to TES.
+What makes this isoform distinct?

 We will start again with the transcript database we've used before:

 ```r